Casa Tello / PRODUCTORA

 -

-From the architect.
+Text description provided by the architects.
 The program of this single-family dwelling is resolved in four staggered volumes each with a 5 x 5 meter footprint.
 The staggering occurs both in plan and cross-section, and responds to different conditions.
 The staggered plan responds to the integration into the project of an existing large tree on the site, and the positioning of a garage.

 The staggered cross-section corresponds to the slope of the site, forming connections between the different spaces that are set off from each other vertically.
 The double-height dining room functions as the home’s principal space, articulating the program by means of the central staircase that links all of the vertically staggered spaces.
 To build the house as economically as possible, the chosen construction system is based on hollow brick load-bearing walls and beam/block floor slabs.